-Following the previous Docker article, this tutorial will discuss how to save a Docker container into a new image, remove a container and run a Nginx web server inside a container.
+Following the previous Docker article, this tutorial will discuss how to save a Docker container into a new image, remove a container, and run an Nginx web server inside a container.

 How To Run and Save a Docker Container

-1. In this example we will run and save an Ubuntu based Docker container where Nginx server will be installed.
-But before committing any changes to container, first start the container with the below command which installs Nginx daemon into Ubuntu image:
+1. In this example, we will run and save an Ubuntu-based Docker container where the Nginx server will be installed.
+But before committing any changes to a container, first start the container with the below commands which updates and installs Nginx daemon into Ubuntu image:

 2. Next, after Nginx package is installed, issue the command